PedroAlhambra/Innova-n.org-NEOCORE-NEODIALECTICA-NEODIALECTIC/README.md

 * chronologies;
 * platforms;
 * states;
+* communities;
+* territories;
 * and relations among branches.

 WEB4™ should not duplicate canonical documents.

 Its role is to relate, contextualize and make them navigable as part of a shared public memory.

-The public website at [innova-n.org](https://innova-n.org) remains in development.

 The repository itself is not the entirety of WEB4™.
 It is one of its documentary public nodes.

+The public website at [innova-n.org](https://innova-n.org) remains in development.

 ---

-# 13. System symbols
+# 9. Symbols and human creative capacity

 ## Fuego de Agua™ · WaterFire™